Tag Archives: California Ssd attorney

 PARKINSON’S DISEASE & SSD BENEFITS

-PARKINSON’S DISEASE: WHAT YOU NEED TO KNOW Every year, around 60,000 Americans are diagnosed with Parkinson’s disease.
+PARKINSON’S DISEASE: WHAT YOU NEED TO KNOW Every year, around 60,000 Americans are found to have Parkinson’s disease.
 Around the world, there are more than 10 million people living with the condition.
-Parkinson’s disease is a progressive disorder that affects the nervous system.
-It also affects the parts of the body controlled by the nerves.
-Parkinson’s… Read More »
+Parkinson’s disease is a progressive condition that affects the nervous system.
+It also affects the parts of the body controlled by the… Read More »

 DISABILITY BENEFITS FOR AMPUTATION